ckswilliams/modOpenREM/docs/troubledbtlaterality.rst

 * Windows: ``C:\Python27\Lib\site-packages\openrem\fix_dbt_laterality.py``
 * Windows virtualenv: ``Lib\site-packages\openrem\fix_dbt_laterality.py``

-Copy and paste the code from below.
-You will need to edit the ``DISPLAY_NAME`` tp match the Display name you have configured for the Hologic DBT system that needs to be modified.
+Copy and paste into the new file the code from below.
+You will need to edit the ``DISPLAY_NAME`` to match the Display name you have configured for the Hologic DBT system that needs to be modified.
+If you are not sure what this is, go to the home page of your OpenREM installation and see how the Hologic unit is listed there.
+You will not be able to copy and paste from there as if you click on it it will load that page, and likewise on the summary list page.
+If you click through to the study detail page, you will find the display name listed in the details there.
+See the :doc:`i_displaynames` documentation for more information.

 If you are working on Linux, you may like to look at the brief tips on using ``nano`` on the NGINX :ref:`troubleshooting` section.